Your Money and Your Values :: Sustainable and Responsible Investing

 There are a number of potential investment opportunities in the category called SRI — Sustainable and Responsible Investment.
 SRI is often referred to as mission investing, ethical investing, sustainable investing or green investing.

-Today, $3.07 trillion is invested in SRI-based investments, out of $25.2 trillion dollars in the U.S. investment marketplace.
+According to US SIF (The Forum for Sustainable and Responsible Investment) in 2016, $8.07 trillion was invested in SRI-based investments, out of $25.2 trillion dollars in the U.S. investments.
 The idea of investing with our hearts and minds, to invest with a keen eye to the promotion of our own and the world’s health and well-being, is growing in size and influence.

 SRI investing defines itself by what can be screened in and also by what can be screened out.
 You are investing IN companies that reflect your values.
 You are also investing OUT of, or diverting your investment capital away from certain investments.
 Typically, these are investments that are involved in poor environmental and social policies.
 This would include companies that have poor labor records, or are involved in pornography, gambling, tobacco, alcohol, military equipment and nuclear energy.